 6. Mobile Advertising

 Almost all of your customers have a mobile device.
-In fact, even for Facebook, Google, Instagram, LinkedIn, and Twitter, a large percentage of engagement -- with ads or otherwise -- happens on mobile.
+Even for Facebook, Google, Instagram, LinkedIn, and Twitter, a large percentage of engagement -- with ads or otherwise -- happens on mobile.

-But that’s not what we are talking about.
-Social mobile PPC is one thing; but there’s more mobile advertising inventory available out there -- more than you'd know what to do with.
+But that's not what we are talking about.
+Social, mobile PPC is one thing, but there's more mobile advertising inventory available than you'd know what to do with.

-Large mobile advertising networks such as Chartboost, AdMob, Adcolony, Leadbolt, Unity Media are available -- with their own inventory of mobile publishers (apps, games, mobile websites etc.).
+Large mobile advertising networks such as Chartboost, AdMob, Adcolony, Leadbolt, and Unity Media are available -- with their inventory of mobile publishers (apps, games, mobile websites, etc.).

-You also have access to real-time bidding networks for mobile; self-serve mobile ad platforms, such as PocketMath, and so much more are there for you to use, if you wanted to.
+You also have access to real-time bidding networks for mobile; self-serve mobile ad platforms, such as PocketMath, and so much more are there for you to use if you want to.

 7. Native Advertising & Native Traffic

-Two of the biggest native ad networks, or native traffic sources, are Outbrain and Taboola.
+Two of the most extensive native ad networks, or native traffic sources, are Outbrain and Taboola.

-Outbrain and Taboola actually just published that they are going to be merging, creating an absolutely huge ad network for native ads.
+Outbrain and Taboola just published that they will merge, creating a vast ad network for native ads.

 If you're not familiar with native ads...
-Native ads show up at the bottom of blog posts and articles, disguised as 'related content.'
+Native ads appear at the bottom of blog posts and articles disguised as 'related content.'
 They look like featured content or related posts on a blog.

-One of the nice things about Outbrain and Taboola is that their policies are really pretty lax.
-You can get some things approved in Taboola and Outbrain that you just can't get approved anywhere else.
+One of the nice things about Outbrain and Taboola is that their policies are pretty lax.
+You can get some things approved in Taboola and Outbrain that you can't get approved elsewhere.

 At the time of writing this, native advertising has also gone on to mobile in a big way and now has more formats than ever.

-You could easily get started with native advertising by promoting a piece of content, blog post, or an article to get more targeted traffic instead of an actual ad.
+You could quickly get started with native advertising by promoting content, a blog post, or an article to get more targeted traffic instead of an actual ad.

-As a paid traffic source, native advertising has potential simply because ads looks like “article recommendations.”
+As a paid traffic source, native advertising has potential simply because ads look like "article recommendations."
 Popular native advertising self-serve networks include Outbrain, Revcontent, Taboola, and Gravity.

-If you’ve ever tried to get on Reddit (or one of its sub-reddits) and post a link to an article or a blog post in the hope of getting some traffic, you know just how snooty online community forums and communities can be if you tried to do that without first providing value.
+Suppose you've ever tried to get on Reddit (or one of its subreddits) and post a link to an article or a blog post in the hope of getting some traffic.
+In that case, you know just how arrogant online community forums and communities can be if you try to do that without first providing value.

-As such, using online communities and forums such as Reddit and Quora requires a lot of time, effort, and altruism.
+Using online communities and forums like Reddit and Quora requires much time, effort, and altruism.

-But with social forum ads such as Reddit Ads and Quora ads, you don’t have to spend time writing or trying to build a community.
-Just use their respective ad platforms and have access to millions of like-minded, passionate people.
+But with social forum ads such as Reddit and Quora ads, you don't have to spend time writing or trying to build a community.
+They must use their respective ad platforms and have access to millions of like-minded, passionate people.

 The key to making your paid traffic sources work -- regardless of which traffic source you choose -- is to use proper sales funnels along with a judicious application of design, copywriting, and more.